hashicorp/terraform-provider-ksyun/website/docs/index.html.markdown

 # Ksyun Provider

-~> **NOTE:** This guide requires an avaliable Ksyun account or sub-account with project to create resources.
+~> **NOTE:** This guide requires an available Ksyun account or sub-account with project to create resources.

 The Ksyun provider is used to interact with the resources supported by Ksyun.
 The provider needs to be configured